 In fact, if you begin to store your foods in jars, you'll cut your household waste and grocery costs between 30% - 80%.
 Best of all, your kitchen shelves and refrigerator will look like they came straight out of a magazine.
-A way of living where we remind ourselves how delightful simple solutions are and that we do not need all the plastic, packaged goods and gadgets.
+This is a way of living where we remind ourselves how delightful simple solutions are, and that we do not need all the plastic, packaged goods and gadgets.

-We recommend using wide mouth mason jars, they are perfect for salads and one bowl meals at lunch time.
+We recommend using wide-mouth mason jars as they are perfect for salads and one-bowl meals at lunch time.
 Try filling a few with our sustainable Verlasso salmon salad for the busy week ahead!

 Verlasso Smoked Salmon CousCous with Roasted Peppers

 2 red bell pepper, seeded, deveined and cut into 4 pieces